grantcolley/blazor-notes/README.md

 The Router component enables routing to Razor components and is located in the app's Routes component, `Components/Routes.razor`.

-When a Razor component, `.razor`, with an `@page` directive is compiled, the generated component class is provided a `RouteAttribute` specifying the component's route template.
+When a Razor component `.razor` with an `@page` directive is compiled, the generated component class is provided a `RouteAttribute` specifying the component's route template.

 At runtime, the `RouteView` component:
 - Receives the `RouteData` from the Router along with any route parameters.